gardener/landscaper/docs/guided-tour/error-handling/timeout-error/README.md

 > Note: Whenever the state of an installation shows a `lastError`, and the phase is `Progressing`, the Landscaper will
 > try to reconcile the installation again after a certain, steadily increasing amount of time.
 This is done until a
 > timeout is reached.
-When this happens, the phase will change to `failed` and Landscaper stops reconciliation.
+When this happens, the phase will change to `Failed` and Landscaper stops reconciliation.

 Starting from the Installation, Landscaper creates further custom resources, namely DeployItems.
 In this concrete case, there will be only one DeployItem, which describes the Helm deployment of the hello-world chart.
 In the status section